 Professor, Environmental Science and Policy and Director, Information Center for the Environment, University of California, Davis; former Lecturer in Biology, University of Pennsylvania; Head, California Node of the National Biological Information Infrastructure; NSF-ITR Science on the Semantic Web: Prototypes in Bioinformatics; principal investigator on numerous state, federal, and international projects applying geographic information technology to public policy on biodiversity, land use, water quality, and climate change; Ph.D. in Zoology, University of Washington, A.B. cum laude, Biology, Harvard University.

 Ivan Samuels, Director

-President, March Foundation; Survey Crew Leader for the USGS SW Biological Science Center/Colorado Field Station; Survey Crew Leader, University of Nevada, North Sierra Nevada Mountains; Field Researcher, Institute for Bird Populations in Sequoia National Forest; Field Researcher, Wildlife Conservation Society in Papua New Guinea; Intern, Point Blue Conservation Science, Farallon Island NWR, and Palomarin Field Station; Lead Collaborator on a Point Blue publication on riparian birds following a fire incident.
+Executive Director, March Conservation Fund; Survey Crew Leader for the USGS SW Biological Science Center/Colorado Field Station; Survey Crew Leader, University of Nevada, North Sierra Nevada Mountains; Field Researcher, Institute for Bird Populations in Sequoia National Forest; Field Researcher, Wildlife Conservation Society in Papua New Guinea; Intern, Point Blue Conservation Science, Farallon Island NWR, and Palomarin Field Station; Lead Collaborator on a Point Blue publication on riparian birds following a fire incident.
 M.S. in Zoology, University of Florida, Gainesville; B.A.s in Biology and Environmental Studies from the University of California, Santa Cruz.
 Ivan brings with him direct experience in avian research, restoration ecology, environmental education and sustainable forestry.

 Robert S. Schwarts, J.D., Director